gleanerio/archetype/networks/oceans/README.md

 I will frame this session along the classic three act play structure.

-Act I  Problem
+### Act I  Problem
-How do communities of practice organize their disperate data and research projects to generate the products and resoruces to support their goals.
+How do communities of practice organize their desperate data and research projects to generate the products and resources to support their goals.
-We might call this "addressing FAIR" though that could risk diconnecting this from specific research goals within a community.
+We might call this "addressing FAIR" though that could risk disconnecting this from specific research goals within a community.

-Act II Solution
+### Act II Solution
-Focus on the creaton of a KG as your "master data catalog" and use that as a foundation to generate data products from.
-Also as a foundation to to define needed products and iterate/validate the the data workflow to generate those products
+Focus on the creation of a KG as your "master data catalog" and use that as a foundation to generate data products from.
+Also, as a foundation to define needed products and iterate/validate the data workflow to generate those products

-Act III Future
+### Act III Future
 where to go from here, DeCODER, OIH, etc. do this, open to all, anyone can use what you do, you can too

-## Boudnary conditions
+## Boundary conditions

 Given this context we can briefly set some boundaries on what this talk will not and will be about.

 ### Is not

-* This is not another review of structued data on the web
+* This is not another review of structured data on the web
     - we have those, link to adams presentation in SOSO
 * This is not a vocabulary review, see SOSO or schema.org in general or guidance like book.oceaninfohub.org